stidyhard/git-command/NOTES.md

 ```
 $ git log [option] [branch name/submit hash]
 ```
-* -p: Display the submitted patches (specific changes).
 * --oneline: Display submission information in a concise one line format.
+* --reverse:Reverse display of all logs
 * --graph: Display branch and merge history in a graphical manner.
-* --decorate: Displays the submission pointed to by the branch and label.
 * --author=<Author>: Only displays submissions from specific authors.
 * --since=<Time>: Only displays submissions after the specified time.
 * --until=<Time>: Only displays submissions before the specified time.
+* --decorate: Displays the submission pointed to by the branch and label.
 * --grep=<Mode>: Only display submission messages containing the specified mode.
 * --no-merges: Do not display merge submissions.
 * --stat: Display brief statistical information, including modified files and number of lines.
 * --abbrev-commit: Use a short commit hash value.
 * --pretty=<Format>: Use a custom submission information display format
+* -p: Display the submitted patches (specific changes).
 ```
 $ git blame [option] <file path>
 ```